 Polls can be used to gather learner opinions, surface common misconceptions, and challenge learners to identify the best answer to a question.

-Similar to random table arrangements, instructors can split learners into table groups based on dissimilar poll responses.
-This is applicable only for single-answer polls and table arrangements are based on heterogeneous responses.
+Similar to random table arrangements, instructors can split learners into table groups based on similar or dissimilar poll responses.
+This is applicable only to single-answer polls.

 When to use: